MordantWastrel/cf_swarm/part3-dockerindevelopment/part3-docker-compose.md

       - source: cfconfig # this isn't really a secret but non-stack deploys don't support configs so let's make it one
         target: cfconfig.json
 ```
+The service-level `secrets` directive refers back to the secret we defined at the top level.
+But what is a secret, and why are we using it?

 Docker has two mechanisms to mount individual files into a container at runtime: **[configs](https://docs.docker.com/engine/swarm/configs/)** and **[secrets](https://docs.docker.com/engine/swarm/secrets/)**.
 They're very similar, but with two key distinctions:

 * `docker configs` are not (yet) supported by `docker compose` -- they're meant for `docker stack` deployments, which we'll use in production.